Fine-grained Species Recognition with Privileged Pooling: Better Sample Efficiency Through Supervised Attention: Method

-\remove{Finally, note that since by using the the Newton-Schulz iterative matrix square root computation the complete operation can be back-propagated, the network tunes the attention maps that would give the best features to compute the covariance matrix.} Finally, note that one can backpropagate through the whole operation by using Newton-Schulz iterative square root computation, which enables end-to-end training of the network, with fine-tuning of the attention maps.
+Finally, note that one can backpropagate through the whole operation by using Newton-Schulz iterative square root computation, which enables end-to-end training of the network, with fine-tuning of the attention maps.
 We use the square root as our feature vector $\v{p}$ of size $\Tilde{D}^2$:

-Other types of Second Order Pooling focus on a low rank approximation to perform bilinear pooling, although it can easily be computed in combination with the feature map $\v{F}'$ we observed that the best representative power came from the covariance pooling described above.
-Finally, note that covariance pooling is also possible over the original (not expanded) feature map $\v{F}$, leading to standard covariance pooling without attention.
+Other types of Second Order Pooling focus on a low rank approximation to perform bilinear pooling, although it can easily be computed in combination with the feature map $\v{F}'$ we observed that the best representative power came from the covariance pooling described above. {Finally, note that covariance pooling is also possible over the original (not expanded) feature map $\v{F}$, leading to standard covariance pooling without attention.}